Tibetan independence movement: CIA and MI6 activities in Tibet (1950–1970)

 Agents of Western governments had infiltrated Tibet by the mid-1950s, a few years after Tibet had been annexed by the People's Republic of China.
-Beginning in the 1950s the Central Intelligence Agency (CIA) trained Tibetans as paramilitaries.
+Beginning in the 1950s, the United States' Central Intelligence Agency (CIA) trained Tibetans as paramilitaries.
 British MI6 agent Sydney Wignall, in his autobiography, reveals that he and John Harrop travelled to Tibet together in 1955 posing as mountaineers.
 Captured by the Chinese authority, Wignall recalled that he was surprised to find two CIA agents were already under Chinese detention.

 Clandestine military involvement by the U.S. began following the series of uprisings in the eastern Tibetan region of Kham in 1956.
 Several small groups of Khampa fighters were trained by the CIA camp and then airdropped back into Tibet with supplies.
 In 1958, with the rebellion in Kham ongoing, two of these fighters, Athar and Lhotse, attempted to meet with the Dalai Lama to determine whether he would cooperate with their activities.
 However, their request for an audience was refused by the Lord Chamberlain, Phala Thubten Wonden, who believed such a meeting would be impolitic.
 According to Tsering Shakya, "Phala never told the Dalai Lama or the Kashag of the arrival of Athar and Lhotse.
 Nor did he inform the Dalai Lama of American willingness to provide aid."